 The alternate media specialist provides small group and individual instruction on integrating adaptive software and hardware with the computer and online resources available for DSPS students (II.B.2-4).
-Small group sessions are held for training using the LMC portal (InSite) and Web Advisor for registration and related services (II.B.1-60, II.C.1.b-8).
+Small group sessions are held for training using the LMC portal (InSite) and Web Advisor for registration and related services (II.C.1.b-8, II.B.1-60).
 The DSPS Department also offers a three-unit course in adaptive software, Learning Skills 70 (Adaptive Computer Technology).
 The course covers in depth use of speech recognition software and scan/read software, in addition to other adaptive and mainstream software (II.C.1-20).

 In May 2011, the library submitted an update based on the 2008 LMC Self Evaluation Report and a planning agenda item for II.C.1.b.
 The update reported on the progress of efforts to explore an Information Literacy graduation requirement.
 At that time, the LMC Academic Senate and faculty were in discussions about local graduation requirements -- the outcome was to adopt the minimum Title 5 General Education requirements and to eliminate any additional local graduation requirements or competencies.
 Those changes took effect in summer 2013.
 The library has always worked to embed information literacy in existing courses through library instruction and librarian-authored assignments (II.C.1.b-4).
-The librarians are currently working towards mapping the curriculum and documenting the degree to which information literacy workshops are integrated into the course outline of record for English 100 (College Composition) and Speech 110 (Speech Communication) (II.A.2.b-5, II.C.1.b-10).
+The librarians are currently working towards mapping the curriculum and documenting the degree to which information literacy competencies are being taught (II.C.1.b-9).
+Currently librarian-led information literacy workshops are integrated into the course outline of record for English 100 (College Composition) and Speech 110 (Speech Communication) (II.A.2.b-5, II.C.1.b-10).
 English 100 is completed by all students completing an AA/AS degree or who become "transfer-prepared".